Like Netflix, music needs a ‘second screen’ strategy

 Photo: Andrea Piacquadio

 Netflix is keenly aware of the latter.
-A major focus for Netflix’s new chief product officer, Eunice Kim, will be dominating the “second screen” — consumers’ phones.
+A major focus for their new chief product officer, Eunice Kim, will be implementing an innovative second screen strategy to dominate consumers’ phones (per Fortune).
 Rather than using the Netflix mobile app to replicate the TV or desktop screen experience, Kim wants to turn it into a companion for shows and films, where viewers can read explanations of plot twists or shop characters’ outfits while watching.
-It seems a new phase of the attention economy is on the horizon, where companies across entertainment are competing to develop immersive experiences that either require the consumer’s full attention (e.g., gaming, TikTok) or occupy both the foreground and background (e.g., Netflix’s new “second screen” strategy).
+A new phase of the attention economy is emerging, where companies across entertainment are competing to develop immersive experiences that either require the consumer’s full attention (e.g., gaming, TikTok) or occupy both the foreground and background (e.g., Netflix’s new “second screen” strategy).
 This will only heighten cross-entertainment competition — and pressure the music industry to cement its place.

 During the period MIDiA termed “attention inflation”, multitasking was a double-edged sword for the music industry.
 Of course, the goal is to have consumers’ full attention, but it is better to be relegated to the background than not consumed at all.
 Thus, the ability to be “background-able” is part of what has allowed music to thrive in this hyper-competitive landscape.